 We hope that you will find the information we have provided in this toolkit useful and enlightening, to enable you to be better prepared to support a member of your staff who is experiencing fertility challenges.
-We also hope that after reading the resources contained within this toolkit you will pledge to join us on our mission to ensure that all local employees can feel comfortable disclosing fertility related struggles within their workplace, safe in the knowledge that they will be supported and understood on what can too often be a long, difficult and heartbreaking journey.
+We also hope that after reading the resources contained within this toolkit you will pledge to join us on our mission to ensure that all local employees can feel comfortable disclosing fertility related struggles within their workplace, safe in the knowledge often be a long, difficult and heartbreaking journey.